Last updated on June 5, 2019 at 12:10 pm

 - Leaf rake.
 This isn’t only for homes with trees.
 Your rake will be handy to clean up grass clippings and for spring/fall lawn rakings.

-- Garden hose & sprinkler.
-For those dry summer days.
+- Garden hose and sprinkler.
+This is for those dry summer days.
 A word of warning – your grass will die if you let it go without water for too long.
 You should absolutely conserve water, but won’t it take more water to establish a new lawn if yours goes kaput?

 - Garden rake.
 This is a great multipurpose tool to have.
 It’s good for spreading material, weeding, and tamping down soil.
 Pro tip: always lay it prongs down.